flatironinstitute/mfa_jupyter_for_programming/README.md

 <a href="https://jupyter.org/try">Links to run some Jupyter notebooks
 containing introductory material provided by the official Jupyter project web site</a>

+[Note: For sharing temporary information with the class
+<a href="https://cl1p.net/">cl1p.net</a> provides a useful temporary
+clipboard service.]

 # Suggested software